Govindrd404/Java-Lab/README.md

 05) Quadratic-
 Develop a Java program that prints all real solutions to the quadratic equation ax2+bx+c  = 0.
 Read in a, b, c and use the quadratic formula.
 If the discriminate b2
 -4ac is negative,  display a message stating that there are no real solutions.

+06)Exception Handling-
+Write a program that demonstrates handling of exceptions in inheritance tree.
+Create a base class called “Father” and derived class called “Son” which extends the base class.
+In Father class, implement a constructor which takes the age and throws the exception WrongAge( ) when the input age<=0.
+In Son class, implement a constructor that cases both father and son’s age and throws an exception if son’s age is >=father’s age.